toptal/granite/docs/index.md

 end
 ```

-For detailed information on the available types and usage examples, check out [ActiveData documentation](https://github.com/pyromaniac/active_data#attributes).
+For detailed information on the available types and usage examples, check out [Granite::Form documentation](https://github.com/toptal/granite-form#attributes).

-The attributes behave pretty much as they do with `ActiveData` objects, except for `represents`:
+The attributes behave pretty much as they do with `Granite::Form` objects, except for `represents`:

 #### Represents

-In `ActiveData` objects, when a model attribute is exposed through `represents` and the AD object changes, the exposed attribute is updated right away, and Granite Actions update the represented attribute using `assign_data`.
+In `Granite::Form` objects, when a model attribute is exposed through `represents` and the AD object changes, the exposed attribute is updated right away, and Granite Actions update the represented attribute using `assign_data`.

 #### Assign_data